Ulster Rugby has teamed up with local independent retail group Centra to kick off what is expected to be the biggest Summer Camps to date.

 The popularity of the camps have increased each year since its launch in 2008, with 1,892 taking part in 2014, this year will mark 10,000 participants who have taken part so far.
 Young players benefit from expert advice from qualified youth coaches with Ulster players on hand to give tips of the game, talk about life as a professional player and interact with them.

-The Junior Camps for boys and girls aged 6-12 years, offer hundreds of children a first-time experience of rugby as well as the chance to develop existing skills in a fun and safe environment.
+The Junior Camps for boys and girls aged 6-12 years, which offers hundreds of children a first-time experience of rugby as well as the chance to develop existing skills in a fun and safe environment.

 New Junior Camps available to young players in the 2015 schedule include Letterkenny RFC, Ballyshannon RFC, Cavan RFC, Larne RFC, Ards RFC and Rainey Endowed School.